 Beef is also an excellent source of protein.
 A 3.5-oz serving of beef provides 27-30 g of protein, which is more than half the recommended allowance based on a normal diet.
 Beef also contains iron, zinc and phosphorus.

-Once you have determined the cut of meat that is right for you, you are ready to make a delicious meal.
+Once you have determined the cut of meat that is right for you, get that sous vide circulator bath roiling and make a succulent tasty beef entree to amaze even the most demanding beef lovers seated at your table.